MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_GoogleAnalytics.md

 1. Select an existing ad or create a new ad.
 1. In the **Final URL** text box, type the URL using the format: www.yourDestinationURL.com?variable={parameter}.

-   The strings are not case-sensitive, must include the opening and closing braces, and cannot be used in the ad’s title, text, or display URL.
+   The strings are not case-sensitive, must include the opening and closing braces, and cannot be used in the adâ€™s title, text, or display URL.

    The *variable* is a name you define.
 It should be the name of a variable used in your company's website scripts to identify the value that the parameter is returning.